Canop/broot/website/docs/launch.md

     br --cmd cow /

-Then broot is launched in the `/` directory and there's simply a filter typed for you.
+Then broot is launched in the `/` directory and there's a filter typed for you.

 If you do